top of page

 March is the season of peach blossom, which flower in pinks and orange, and so these flowers and colours are associated with Hina Matsuri!
 You can see how it features in our Hina Matsuri Tenugui below.

-Our tenugui collection adds a bit of joy to your home!
+Our beautiful tenugui collection brings Japan into your home!

 The History of Hina Matsuri